rogeliolucero/Function/README.md

-Types of Functions
-Project: Create and Mint Token
+PROJECT :TYPE OF FUNCTION

-For this project, the functionality of the ERC20 standard token by providing additional functions such as minting, burning, and transfer and transferFrom.
+For this project, the function of the ERC20 standard token by providing additional functions such as minting, burning, and transfer and transferFrom.